OBOFoundry/OBOFoundry.github.io/docs/StandardizationGuidelines.md

 ### Releases

 - (ACCEPTED?
 Also check what should be the 'official' release.
 Reasoned?)
-Every ontology SHOULD provide a base
+Every ontology SHOULD provide a base (from [#482](https://github.com/OBOFoundry/OBOFoundry.github.io/issues/482))
 - (ACCEPTED?)
-Every ontology primary release MUST be consistent and coherent
+Every ontology primary release MUST be consistent and coherent (from [#482](https://github.com/OBOFoundry/OBOFoundry.github.io/issues/482))

 ### Social